keenbm/ML_Project/README.md

     Create Folder : .github\workflow
     Under this file Create : main.yaml

+    YAML file create workflow and Create GitHub action and trigger.

-    This file cntent we can get it from internet and update following : add trigger and trigger action in yaml file
+ 14. This file content we can get it from internet and update following :

-    -- Add Heroku EMAIL,API KEY,APP Name,Dockerfile path
+    Create sercrets in Github for following :
+    EMAIL
+    API KEY
+    APP NAME

+15. Got to Action in GitHub run BUILD.
+    It'll deploy app to Heroku16.
+So when every time when we commit and Push new code to Github Github action will be triggered and New code will be deployed to Heroku